 I’m an ecologist interested in animal migration at high altitudes, particularly insects and bats.
-My research work is driven by a deep desire to conserve and protect biodiversity.
-I created this web site to share some of what we do know about it.
-I hope you’ll join me on this journey of discovery.
+My research is driven by a deep desire to conserve and protect biodiversity.
+I created this web site to collect information about life in the night sky and I hope you find it as fascinating as I do.

 Before coming to Tennessee, I completed a Master’s degree in Biology (Ecology and Systematics) in the LeBuhn lab at San Francisco State University.
 My undergraduate degree was in Information Technology from the School of Business at California State Polytechnic University, Pomona.
 You can see or download my CV here and view my publications here.